gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 you will be promped for a password, use: **mysql**.
 This will help us in debugging issues in the future.

 mysqld listens on the 3306 but the IP is set to 127.0.0.1.
-This has to be changes in order to make the server accessible from nodes one private network (10.0.0.0/24)
+This has to be changed in order to make the server accessible from nodes on the private network (10.0.0.0/24)

 ::